Ainyaku/USC-Song-Installer/README.md

 To uninstall the tool, simply open `!Uninstall.bat` and make sure no errors appear again.
 Once you do this, _USC Song Folder_ will no longer appear in the _Send to_ menu.
 The songs you installed using this tool **will not** be uninstalled.

 ```
-Hint: If you ever forget where the these .bat files are, type
+Tip: If you ever forget where the these .bat files are, type
 %USERPROFILE%\AinyakuUSCSongInstallerFileLocation.txt into the address bar in file explorer
 (the same place you copied the song directory) and a window with the directory to the .bat
 files will appear.